 You must report all objections being made by counsel and the judge's ruling on the objections.
-If you are having difficulty reporting because multiple people are speaking at the same time, you should stop the proceedings and inform the judge.
+If you are having difficulty reporting because multiple people are speaking at the same time, you should stop the proceedings and ask counsel to repeat.